 When you find a major that seems great, you will want to also understand what you do with that degree once you graduate.
 HPU's Career Advisors and their Career Development website will help you understand how your major translates to real-world career paths.

 6. Career & Professional Development Advisors: Your People

-Every semester, faculty members host opportunities to meet with students who may have questions about a specific major.
-Casual in nature (we said there’d be coffee), these interactions will help you figure it out!
-You can attend as many of these connection meetings as you want, and you always have the opportunity to visit with a professor one-on-one to discuss opportunities within a major.
+Throughout each semester, faculty members host opportunities to meet with students who may have questions about a specific major.
+Casual in nature, these interactions allow you to connect with faculty, learn more about various majors and identify best-fit majors!
+You can attend as many of these meetings as you want, and you always have the opportunity to visit with a professor one-on-one to discuss opportunities within a major.